How property taxes are calculated

-You can calculate the amount you pay in property taxes by multiplying
+You can use the following formula to calculate the amount you pay in property, county, school, or special district taxes:

-- Taxing jurisdiction (school district, municipality, county, special district) develops and adopts a budget.
+- The taxing jurisdiction (school district, municipality, county, special district) develops and adopts a budget.

-- Taxing jurisidiction determines revenue from all sources other than the property tax (state aid, sales tax revenue, user fees, etc.).
+- The taxing jurisdiction determines the amount of revenue collected from all sources (state aid, sales tax revenue, user fees, etc.) other than the property tax.

 - To determine the tax rate, the taxing jurisdiction divides the tax levy by the total taxable assessed value of all property in the jurisdiction.